Convex and Concave Mirrors – Definition, Ray Diagrams, Formulae 2023

 Convex and Concave Mirrors - Definition, Ray Diagrams, Formulae

-However, before we delve into the convex and concave mirrors, let us first talk about the basics of Plane Mirrors and Spherical Mirrors, and how they are different from each other, as well as their applications.
+However, before we delve into types of convex mirrors and concave mirrors, let us first talk about the basics of Plane Mirrors and Spherical Mirrors, and how they are different from each other, as well as their applications.

 Plane Mirror

-It is a mirror that has a flat and smooth surface, which in turn always forms a virtual form of the object, with exact shape and size, when it reflects.
-Commonly, these are the mirrors people generally use in dressing rooms or makeup tables.
+A plane mirror is a mirror that has a flat and smooth surface, which in turn, always forms a virtual form of the object, with exact shape and size, when it reflects.
+Commonly, plane mirrors are those which people generally use in dressing rooms or makeup tables.
+A plane mirror is known for providing exact image.

 Spherical Mirror

-Unlike plane mirrors, spherical mirrors have a radius if curvature with a consisting curve, which results in the formation of an image, that can be either virtual or real.
-And more importantly, there are two types of spherical mirrors, Concave and Convex.
+Unlike plane mirrors, spherical mirrors, both convex mirrors and concave mirrors, have a radius if curvature with a consisting curve, which results in the formation of an image, that can be either virtual or real.

 What is a Concave Mirror?